ZhiGroup/ROH-DICE/README.md

 </pre>

 ## Citation:
 Discovery of runs-of-homozygosity diplotype clusters and their associations with diseases in UK Biobank.
-Ardalan Naseri, Degui Zhi, and Shaojie Zhang.
-BIORXIV/2020/353813
+Ardalan Naseri, Degui Zhi, and Shaojie Zhang. medRxiv 2020.10.26.20220004; doi: https://doi.org/10.1101/2020.10.26.20220004